Enjoy Our Annual List of the World’s Priciest Homes – With Less-Costly Alternatives!

 With a very comfortable feel, this home successfully combines the best of traditional design and modern living (Plan #161-1044).

 3. Villa il Forte – Porto Cervo, Sardinia, Italy: $131.5 Million

 Hidden by the lush landscape that surrounds it, Villa il Forte is a spectacular waterfront estate in Porto Cervo on the Italian island of Sardinia.
-Built in 1965 by Prince Karim Aga Khan, the complex features a three-story main house with eight bedrooms, gourmet kitchen, swimming pool, tennis court, private beach and deck, and living quarters for five staff members.
+Built in 1965 by Prince Karim Aga Khan, the complex features a three-story main house with eight bedrooms, gourmet kitchen, swimming pool with stunning views of the bay and the nountains, tennis court, private beach and deck, and living quarters for five staff members.

 Everything that the wondrous Villa il Forte can offer – and more – can be yours for $131.5 million!

 How about this two-story contemporary home plan with three bedrooms and 3,638 square feet – and designed with coastal living in mind?

 Designed to complement its surroundings, this contemporary house design is pefect for empty nesters or as a vacation home (Plan #117-1097).